-Olive Hill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Olive Hill is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Olive Hill who work in office and administrative support (14.07%), teaching (11.39%), and healthcare (7.71%).
+Unlike some cities, Olive Hill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Olive Hill are a mix of both white- and blue-collar jobs.
+Overall, Olive Hill is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Olive Hill who work in office and administrative support (12.06%), teaching (12.06%), and sales jobs (10.16%).

 As is often the case in a small city, Olive Hill doesn't have a public transportation system that people use for their commute.

 The people who call Olive Hill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Olive Hill residents report their race to be White, followed by Asian.
+The greatest number of Olive Hill residents report their race to be White.
 Important ancestries of people in Olive Hill include German, English, Scottish, and Dutch.

 The most common language spoken in Olive Hill is English.
-Other important languages spoken here include Arabic and Chinese.
+Other important languages spoken here include Arabic and Italian.